 Delaying marriage and childbirth is good for development...

-The United Nations and its agencies should expand the current focus on ending child marriage and initiate a new movement to delay the age of family formation, with a special focus on the countries where women and girls are paying a high price for forced or coerced early marriage and childbirth.
-Under the Sustainable Development Goals, the UN should encourage a global conversation about the creation of new family structures that offer all members equal opportunities to reach their full potentials and to develop and exercise their full capabilities.
+The UN and its agencies should expand the current focus on ending child marriage and initiate a new movement to delay the age of family formation, with a special focus on the countries where women and girls are paying a high price for forced or coerced early marriage and childbirth.
+Under the Sustainable Development Goals, the UN should encourage a global conversation about the creation of new family structures that offer all individuals equal opportunities to reach their full potentials and to develop and exercise their full capabilities.

 End Child Marriage